 The State agency implemented most of the new criminal background check requirements established under the CCDBG Act.
-However, certain criminal background check requirements for childcare providers remained unimplemented as of March 2, 2018, and significant challenges may delay full implementation until 2019 or 2020.
-Specifically, the State agency said that there does not appear to be a solution for resolving the issue of complying with the inter-State criminal background check requirement because other States do not have an incentive to respond to an applicant's request or Georgia's request for background check information.
+However, certain criminal background check requirements for childcare providers remained unimplemented as of March 1, 2018, and significant challenges may delay full implementation until 2019 or 2020.
+Specifically, these challenges include unavailable finances and staff to process the background checks, data system limitations, and required changes to State laws or policies and procedures.
+The State agency also said that a low unemployment rate makes it difficult for childcare providers to wait up to 45 days to hire qualified applicants while they wait for the results of all the required criminal background record checks.

-According to the State agency, another significant challenge is the cost of providing supervision of provisional childcare staff while background check results are pending.
 The State agency currently has until September 30, 2018, to implement the new criminal background check requirements.
-The outstanding challenges may mean that the State agency will not fully implement all of the requirements before the deadline, and, therefore, the State agency may request an additional 1-year waiver from the Administration for Children and Families to address the challenges and comply with the new criminal background check requirements.
+The outstanding challenges may lead the State agency to request an additional 1-year waiver from ACF to address the challenges and comply with the new requirements.